-When Jason came of age, he returned to Iolcos in order to claim the throne of the city, wearing only one sandal.
-So Pelias sent him on a journey in search of the Golden Fleece in order to win back the throne.
+When Jason came of age, he returned to Iolkos to claim the throne of the city, wearing only a sandal.
+So Pelias sent him on a journey in search of the Golden Fleece, to regain the throne.

-After plenty of adventures, Jason returned to Iolcos, only to discover that his parents were killed by Pelias in the meantime.
-Thirsty for revenge, Jason asked from his wife, the enchantress Medea, to do a trick: to slaughter an old ram in front of Pelias' daughters, chop it into pieces and revive it with magical filters in the form of a small lamb.
+After many adventures, Jason returned to Iolkos only to learn that his parents had been killed in the meantime by Pelias.
+Thirsting for revenge, Jason asked his wife, the sorceress Medea, for a ruse: she was to slaughter an old ram in front of Pelias' daughters, chop it into pieces, and revive it with magical filters in the form of a small lamb.